nanawei11/AmpliconSeeK/docs/source/installation.rst

 Installation
 ============

+ASK can be installed from PyPI or from the GitHub source tree.
+A Conda environment is recommended because ASK depends on common scientific Python and bioinformatics packages.

 Create a Conda environment
 --------------------------

-Install Miniconda by following the official Conda instructions, then configure the common bioinformatics channels:

 .. code-block:: bash